 I got involved with the Camp because I love The Work and the thought of doing it in a beautiful environment was irresistible.
 I saw that it could grow into something big and wonderful and at the same time it didn’t need to grow.
 It was great just as it was.
 If only a handful of us got together for several days to dive into The Work, I would love it.
 If 100 people got together to do The Work, fabulous!
 Either way it seems like a fun thing to do.

-Our first camp, proved to be all that I was hoping for and more.
+My first camp proved to be all that I was hoping for and more.
 I loved working with the other facilitator’s, facilitating and doing my own inquiry.
 There was no pressure or competition.
 It was just the simplicity of the 4 questions and turnarounds.
 We, the facilitators aimed to live what we were sharing with the group.
 We were doing our best to live our turnarounds, to really see the gift of criticism, and to make amends and live them as needed.
 It was priceless to me to see this dynamic in action with the other facilitators.
 I was inspired by it and it drove me deeper into my own pursuit of freedom.

-Edie has been practicing and sharing The Work Since 2007, and was certified in 2011.
-She is a parent to two teenage boys and was a Montessori Middle School Teacher.
-She was an instructor for Outward Bound in her 20’s and is passionate about experiential education.
+I’ve been practicing and sharing The Work Since 2007.
+I became a Certified Facilitator in 2011.
+I’m a parent to two teenage boys and was a Montessori Middle School Teacher.
+I was an instructor for Outward Bound in her 20’s and I am passionate about experiential education.

-Her love of the outdoors, collaboration, and The Work combine to make the Summer Camp her favorite event.
+My love of the outdoors, collaboration, and The Work combine to make the Summer Camp my favorite event.
 It has been so enriching to be part of such an open group of hosts who share in this vision.
 The relaxed atmosphere, and flexibility makes it a fun and supportive time for everyone.
 Also, simplicity and camping helps keep this event affordable and accessible.
 It is a labor of love for each other, The Work and all of the joining participants.

-“I love The Work!
+I live in Corvallis, Oregon and I am a musician, the cello being my instrument.
+I have lived and worked on a small family farm for almost 20 years.
+I love The Work!
 It put my healing in my hands.
 I do The Work and things change.
-The world does become a kinder place.”
+The world does become a kinder place.

-“I love the Camp too.
+I love the Camp too.
 I first came in 2016 as a camper with my puppy.
 I look forward to it each year.
 What a beautiful protected feeling location, surrounded by the tall, old firs.
 The community that develops is deep and supportive.
-I love the affordability, the staffs of the past and being a part of the staff to give back what I have received.
-I look forward to another amazing camp this summer!”
+I love the affordability, the participants, being a part of the staff team to give back what I have received.
+I look forward to each amazing camp we offer!